Documentation / Setting up Staatic / Troubleshooting

 Publication does not start

-In order for the publication process to work, Staatic relies on a background processing library that enables it to execute the potentially long-running publication process in the background, in order to circumvent server restrictions such as memory and time limits.
-The publication process is distributed into many smaller jobs that are sequentially executed and potentially restarted using WP-Cron.
+In order for the publication process to work, Staatic relies on a background processing library that enables it to execute the potentially long-running publication process in the background.

 Publication fails or does not finish